 Fear of Flying Can Be Overcome, Even If You’ve Never Flown

-Fortunately, this is something that can be overcome, despite having never flown before.
+Fortunately, this is something that can be overcome, despite battling fear and first flight.
 It all starts with understanding that fear is a decision.
 It isn’t given to you.
 It isn’t forced on you.
 It’s a choice, and can be overcome.

 Is it easy?
 Well – in a manner of speaking, yes.
 However, it does require persistence, a little mental work, but more than anything it requires you to step out of your comfort zone.
 I know from experience.